shirleylee03/damer-camc/Readme.md

-# DAMER-CAMC
+# DAMER 2.0

-A change-aware model checking tool based on PDNet.
+a concurrent program model checking tool based on PDNet.

+This project is an automatic tool for building a PDNet model of a concurrent program, and alleviate the state-explosion by PDNet slicing.
 The concurrent program using POSIX threads that must satisfy ANSI-C grammar.